 Step 1.
 Start a new project

 From File > Import > Movies to load videos to iMovie from your Mac.
 Please make sure your videos are supported by iMovie.
 If not, iMovie will not allow you to edit the videos in it and you need a Video Converter for Mac to convert the videos to iMovie MP4 so that you can load them to iMovie for editing.
 Drag videos from the Event browser to the Project Library.
-Or you can use Wondershare Filmora (originally Wondershare Video Editor) for Mac to edit video files directly without any conversion, which supports almost all kinds of input and output video formats.
-Try the free version below
+Or you can use Wondershare Filmora for Mac to edit video files directly without any conversion, which supports almost all kinds of input and output video formats.
+Learn more about the Supported List in Filmora.

 Tip: If you want to edit your favorite DVD movies and make yourself appear in the movies by using green screen effect in iMovie, you should use the Video Converter Ultimate for Mac to convert the videos first since iMovie doesn't support DVD.

 Step 2.
 Enable green screen function in iMovie